 WASTE

 We work closely with our suppliers to minimise waste production through initiatives such as design optimisation.
 We also collect waste data from our suppliers to help us better understand our indirect waste impacts, particularly for leather and PVC.
 We use these insights to manage waste disposal in the supply chain as we work towards diverting waste from landfill.
-We also encourage waste disposal methods that are higher up the waste hierachy, for example recycling and reuse.
+We also encourage waste disposal methods that are higher up the waste hierarchy, for example recycling and reuse.

 RSL and Chemical management